Create a new shape and a connection at the same time

 Insert text into shapes, on the drawing canvas and on connectors

 Now that you are comfortable modifying an existing diagram by editing shapes, it’s time to build one from scratch.
 You’ll need to add shapes from the symbol library, draw connections between the shapes, and add text to both the shapes and the connectors.

-When you click on a blue arrow of a selected or unselected shape, the shape and its content is duplicated and connected with a connector in the direction of the arrow on which you clicked.
+Click on a blue arrow of your selected or unselected (when you hover over the shape with your mouse) rectangular shape, so the draw.io shape picker opens.
+Choose the shape in the upper left corner to duplicate the original shape 1:1 (or use one of the most used shapes from the general shape library).
+The shape and its content is duplicated and connected with a connector in the direction of the arrow on which you clicked.

 Tip: By default, a connector is equipped with an arrow.

 You can also draw connectors from an unselected shape.
-Hover over the shape and you’ll see small blue connection crosses.
+Hover over the Double Circle shape you just added to see small blue connection crosses.
 Click and drag a connector to another object’s connection point – it must be in a green circle to properly link the two shapes.
 Your connector won’t move from these connection points once you have created it.

 You can link a connector to an edge (not a single connection point), by dragging the connector over the target shape until the outline is blue.
 Your connector may move around on this edge when the shape is moved on the drawing area.

 You can draw connectors from the large blue arrows in the same ways.

 To insert a shape between two connected shapes, just drag and drop the object of your choice on the connector and release the mouse once you see a purple outline around it.